 Capital assets, such as facilities, equipment, and vehicles, are essential to the provision of transportation services.
 Although expensive to sustain, a regular capital investment program lowers operating and capital costs over the long term.
-A substantial proportion of capital projects are funded by the Federal Government, but RTA must have adequate matching funds on hand in order to qualify for FTA grants.
-State and federal assistance has shrunk in recent years, leaving the Authority to absorb an increasing share of capital expenditures through 100 percent locally-funded projects.
+The Federal Government funds a substantial proportion of capital projects, but RTA must have adequate local matching funds on hand in order to qualify for FTA grants.
+State and federal assistance has shrunk in recent years, leaving the Authority to absorb an increasing share of capital expenditures through 100% local funds.

 The Authority has combined debt financing and direct allocations of sales tax receipts to fulfill the commitment to capital over the last couple of years.
 In 1995, the definition of contribution to capital was officially broadened to include the transfer to the Bond Retirement Fund.
-As such, the contribution to capital in 1995-1997 well exceeded the 10 percent minimum at 14.0 percent, 12.7 percent, and 12.0 percent of sales tax receipts.
 The Authority provided a contribution to capital equivalent to the minimum of 10 percent in 1998 through 2002.
-Growth in Authority-wide capital needs progressively increased this ratio to 11.4 percent in 2003, 11.5 percent in 2004, 12.2 percent in 2005, and 13.0 percent in 2006 and 2007.
-For 2008, the percentage increased to 14.3 percent with an estimated increase to 16.6 percent for 2009.
-Capital expenditures for 2010 and 2011 must be reduced from current levels to hold at 17.0 percent.
+Growth in Authority-wide capital needs progressively increased this ratio between 2003 and 2008, from 11.4% to 14.3%.